Why and when you need to open atividade

 This was the part where I hesitated most.
 On the form you have to state what you do, and there are two ways to code it:

-- Table of article 151 of the CIRS (personal income tax code) — a list of professional activities (programmer, designer, translator, consultant, doctor, etc.).
+- Table of article 151 of the CIRS (personal income tax code): a list of professional activities (programmer, designer, translator, consultant, doctor, etc.).
 It is the one most service providers use.
 It has its own codes, such as "1332 - Computer programmers".

-- CAE (Classification of Economic Activities) — used when your activity does not fit the article 151 list, for example retail, catering or mixed activities.
+- CAE (Classification of Economic Activities): used when your activity does not fit the article 151 list, for example retail, catering or mixed activities.

-IRS: simplified regime or organised accounting
+IRS: regime simplificado or contabilidade organizada

 The form asks you how you want to be taxed on IRS (personal income tax).
 There are two options, and for those just starting out the answer is almost always the same.

-VAT: article 53 exemption or the normal regime
+IVA (VAT): the artigo 53 exemption or the normal regime

 | REGIME | WHO | EFFECT |